 By tracing this fortification path on a modern map, as seen in the photo above, we are reminded that the land mass of the Charleston peninsula has grown quite a bit since the 1740s thanks to various landfill projects.
 The eastern and southwestern ends of this wall were once connected to muddy tidal inlets that provided the town with natural barriers against any invading forces.
 Thus between its construction in 1745 and its demotion in 1765, this northern wall and moat funneled all traffic in and out of the town through a single portal—a ravelin with two drawbridges and a gate located at the modern intersection of Market and King Streets.
 This “New Gate,” as it was briefly known, was the second and shortest-lived of Charleston’s three colonial-era town gates.
 No visible reminders of it appear on our modern landscape, and there are no markers to commemorate its long-forgotten existence.
 If you have ever walked along Market Street between Church and Archdale Streets, however, you’ve actually walked along the broad moat fronting this 1740s fortification wall.

-If you’d like to learn more about the colorful history of Craven’s Bastion, please join me for a presentation next week titled:
+If you’d like to learn more about Charleston’s new fortifications of the 1740s, please join me Wednesday evening, August 27th, for a program titled: